/skill-creator

 - REGISTER a NEW skill — committed ≠ installed.
 A new golem-powers skill is

-invisible to agents until it is symlinked into every active registry:
+invisible to every agent until it's symlinked into

-~/.claude/skills/<name>,~/.claude/commands/<name>,~/.agents/skills/<name>, and~/.codex/skills/<name>(the Codex link should point at the~/.agentsentry).
-Rungolem-install/setup-symlinks, which auto-discovers + links everygolem-powers/*/dir, or symlink the one new skill.
-Then VERIFY it appears in the available-skills list in a new Codex session and the Claude Code skill list — committing/merging does NOT register it, and long-running sessions do not hot-reload newly linked skills.
+~/.claude/skills/<name>+~/.claude/commands/<name>(rungolem-install, which auto-discovers + links everygolem-powers/*/dir; or symlink the one new skill).
+Then VERIFY it appears in the available-skills list — committing/merging does NOT register it.
 (2026-05-30:/weavewas committed + merged but unusable by any agent until the symlinks existed.
 See workflows/create-skill.md "Final Step: REGISTER".)

 Eval Methodology